 Understand the television service in Norway.

-The biggest cable TV providers in Norway are Canal Digital (cable and satellite) and GET‘s cable service.
+The biggest cable TV providers in Norway are Viasat, Canal Digital, and GET’s cable service.
 Which one chooses largely depends on what cables are installed within your house or apartment complex.
 To get the service, users must subscribe to a minimum of the basic TV package, but the cable modem is generally free.

 On-demand TV providers Netflix and HBO are increasingly popular in the country, although the programming may differ from what you are used to in other regions.
 Don’t worry though, Game of Thrones and Westworld are still on HBO!

 One interesting fact about Norwegian TV: English language programming is subtitled rather than dubbed.
 The one exception is cartoons which are dubbed for children – although cartoons aimed at older generations such as Family Guy and South Park are available in all their glory!
 Also be aware that some of the English-language programming tends to contain a lot less bleeps over swearing than is customary elsewhere!

 If you’re a TV addict worried about getting your fix in Norway – fear not!
 Norwegian TV features a wealth of English language shows, especially British and American.
 American Sitcoms such as Friends, The Big Bang Theory and Two and a Half Men are popular along with entertainment shows such as The Simpsons, Family Guy and American Dad.

 Depending on your subscription you may receive BBC Nordic’s selection of British TV.
 Whilst you can’t get the actual UK channels, you do get a selection of reruns of classics (!) such as QI, The Graham Norton Show and Live at the Apollo.
 BBC World News and CNN are both available, along with several other cable channels dedicated to foreign programming.